ms-iot/content/en-US/win10/AdafruitMakerKit.md

         </tr>
         <tr>
           <td><a href="{{site.baseurl}}/{{page.lang}}/win10/AdafruitWelcome.htm">Welcome to Windows 10 IoT Core</a></td>
-          <td>Learn how you can rapidly create maker projects with Windows 10 IoT Core OS.</td>
+          <td>Learn how you can rapidly create maker projects with Windows 10 IoT Core.</td>
         </tr>
         <tr>
           <td><a href="{{site.baseurl}}/{{page.lang}}/AdafruitKitContents.htm">Parts in the Kit</a></td>